ReyAyanami/billing-engine/docs/architecture/double-entry.md

 -- All balances should sum to zero (approximately) SELECT currency,
-  SUM(CASE WHEN type = 'USER' THEN balance ELSE 0 END) as user_balance,
+  SUM(CASE WHEN account_type = 'user' THEN balance ELSE 0 END) as user_balance,
-  SUM(CASE WHEN type = 'SYSTEM' THEN balance ELSE 0 END) as system_balance,
+  SUM(CASE WHEN account_type = 'system' THEN balance ELSE 0 END) as system_balance,
   SUM(balance) as total_balance
-FROM accounts
+FROM account_projections
 GROUP BY currency;
 ```